 Nerve flossing can also help relieve the symptoms increasing flexibility and range of motion.

 More research is needed on how nerve flossing can best help sciatica.
-It is an easy, natural, medication-free treatment that can help soothe irritated and compressed nerves, improve mobility, and flexibility.
+It is an easy, natural, medication-free treatment that can help soothe irritated and compressed nerves and improve mobility and flexibility.

-There is a difference between being tired after a long day working, playing, etc, and being tired on a regular daily basis.
-This can be referred to as Chronic Fatigue Syndrome, a clinical condition where fatigue lasts longer than 6 months.
+There is a difference between being tired after a long day working, playing, etc., and being tired regularly.
+This can be referred to as Chronic Fatigue Syndrome, a clinical condition where fatigue lasts longer than six months.
 With acute, non-clinical fatigue, it is typical to experience many of the symptoms that hamper an individual’s ability to function.
 Symptoms can include: